OpenModsIO/OpenModsIO.github.io/rules/mordhau/randomweapon.md

-# Welcome to Random Weapon [by OpenIO]
+# Welcome to Random Weapon FFA [by OpenIO]

-This server was put together (and is managed) by Bubble; which OpenIO is immensely grateful for.
+This server is voluntarily paid for and run by OpenIO contributors whose goal is to make people happier.

 ## OpenIO
 OpenIO (or, affectionately, "OiO") is about helping our community to become happier, healthier, wealthier and more connected - through collaboration on gaming, coding and more.